-Most American Adoptees Can’t Access Their Birth Certificates.
-That Could Be About to Change.
+Most American adoptees can't access their birth certificates.
+That could soon change.

 Staff at Louise Wise Adoption Agency handled the surrender and placement of Whitehead’s child and likely told her that, as a birth mother, there would be “confidentiality” no matter what she said was her preference.
 This assurance was routine at the time.

 Indeed, many birth mothers report they didn’t choose and weren’t legally guaranteed lifelong “anonymity” from surrendered sons and daughters, says Gregory Luce, a lawyer and founder of the Adoptee Rights Law Center, based in Minneapolis.
-As a result, many of those who support the status quo believe the original birth certificates of adult adoptees should remain sealed forever and assume there is lifelong “anonymity” for birth parents.
-Adoption agencies, lawyers or others in the industry may have offered birth parents short-term “confidentiality” or “privacy” to protect them from anyone finding out about the pregnancy, but any suggestion or insinuation that birth parent “anonymity” could be maintained forever is incorrect.
+As a result, many of those who support the status quo believe the original birth certificates of adult adoptees should remain sealed forever, and assume there is lifelong “anonymity” for birth parents.
+Adoption agencies, lawyers, or others in the industry may have offered birth parents short-term “confidentiality” or “privacy” to protect them from anyone finding out about the pregnancy, but any suggestion or insinuation that birth parent “anonymity” could be maintained forever is incorrect.

 Even though the practice of lifelong anonymity has no legal standing, it has dominated adoptions since 1935.
-Until that point, most American born adoptees had unrestricted access to the records of their birth.
+Until that point, most U.S.-born adoptees had unrestricted access to the records of their birth.
 After 1935, adoption agencies offered “confidential” or “closed” adoptions, in which there’s no contact between the birth and adoptive families while the adoptee is a minor.
 But adoptees of all ages, in states where the right to access their original birth certificate has not been restored to them as adults, continue to have the option to petition the court for a copy of this document.

 States then started to seal original birth certificates once the adoption was finalized and issued an amended version to appear as if the adoptive parents had given birth to their adopted son or daughter.
-This began a clandestine process that politicians and supporters first presented as a way to protect the child from any perceived stigma of being adopted and later would present as a way to protect adoptive families from birth mothers who might meddle in their newly-created or expanded families.
+This began a clandestine process that politicians and supporters first presented as a way to protect the child from any perceived stigma of being adopted and later would present as a way to protect adoptive families from birth mothers who might meddle in their newly created or expanded families.

 For most adoptees seeking to unseal their records, this practice has resulted in a difficult and costly journey should they ever attempt to get a copy of their original birth certificate.
 With no federal law dictating access to adoption records, the matter was left up to the states, where there is a patchwork of vastly different laws, none of which are based on any unifying legal precedent.
-Today, in statehouses around the country, a diverse and growing movement of adoptees, birth mothers, adoptive parents and others who see restoring unrestricted access to the records of adult adoptees’ birth, like their original birth certificate, as being an essential civil right, are pushing lawmakers to consider measures to enact what is known as “clean” adoption reform.
+Today, in statehouses around the country, a diverse and growing movement of adoptees, birth mothers, adoptive parents, and others — who see restoring unrestricted access to records of adult adoptees’ birth, like their original birth certificate, as an essential civil right — is pushing lawmakers to consider measures to enact what is known as “clean” adoption reform.

 While no one knows for sure how many Americans are adoptees, the University of Oregon’s Adoption History Project estimates there are 5 million Americans alive today who are adoptees.
-In the 1970s, adoption rights activists attempted to change the laws and make it possible for adoptees to regain unrestricted access to their vital records, including their original birth certificates.
-They argued that it was important for them to understand their biological history, and the difficulty in accessing their birth certificates was burdensome and discriminatory.
-No other American is required to get a court order to gain access to this basic document.
+In the 1970s, adoption rights activists attempted to change laws and make it possible for adoptees to regain unrestricted access to vital records, including original birth certificates.
+Activists argued it was important for them to understand their biological history, and the difficulty in accessing birth certificates was burdensome and discriminatory.
+No other American is required to get a court order to access this basic document.

-The movement took hold in some states but not in others.
+The movement took hold in some states but not others.
 In nine states, adult adoptees can apply for and obtain their original birth certificate without any restrictions.
 Twenty-two, including South Carolina, states limit access through various measures, such as allowing a birth parent to deny the release of an original birth certificate or redacting information on the document (even though there are no laws promising anonymity to birth parents).
 In New York, 18 other states, and Washington, DC, where these records remain sealed, the only option for adoptees is to petition the court, which can be costly and has no guarantee.
 Whether a court petition is successful or not, adoptee rights activists say the process fails to recognize the basic right for vital, personal records of one’s own birth and is inherently discriminatory.

 All over the country there are various efforts to restore the rights of adoptees.
 In states where laws that restore access have been challenged, courts have rejected arguments that birth parents have a constitutional right to privacy or anonymity in the context of the adoptee’s own birth record.
 New York, Texas, and Florida are all looking at restoring access to the original birth certificates of adult adoptees to varying degrees, ranging from “access with restrictions” to “unrestricted access”.